aaronmeis/learn-qiskit/README.md

 # Learn Qiskit - Your First Quantum Computing Project

-Welcome to your first Qiskit project!
+Welcome to our first Qiskit project!
 This is a simple starter project to help you get familiar with quantum computing using IBM's Qiskit framework.

 ## Platform Compatibility